apiobuild/docs/content/docs/apps/chopin/store-configuration/index.md

 [How to create a Chopin store →]({{< ref "create-new-store" >}})

 After the store is created.
 Go to [Chopin App on Telescope](https://telescope.apiobuild.com/app/chopin) to add customization and configuration for your store.
+You can update this information anytime (except store name and waitress APIs) and the updates will be reflected in real-time.

+- Click <i class="fas fa-save"></i> (save sign) to save your updates.
+Click <i class="fas fa-trash"></i> (trash can sign) to delete the store completely.
+- Click <i class="fas fa-plus-circle"></i> (plus sign) to add new information and click <i class="fas fa-minus-circle"></i> (minus sign) to delete the information.

 ## Store Info